 Don’t worry!
 We are here to help you with a host of ideas for a successful fundraiser.

 The ideas listed here are inexpensive and easy ways to raise quite a lot of money for your organization.
-Feel free to add personal touches with which can take the idea to another level.
+Feel free to add personal touches with which can take the ideas to another level.
 Adding your own touches makes the fundraiser more personal and in turn special.
 So, read on and brainstorm!

 Here are a few of our favorites creative and fun fundraising ideas: